NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 </Target>
 ```

-Note that when using the `packages.config` reference format, adding references to the assemblies from the packages causes NuGet and Visual Studio to check for COM interop assemblies and set the `EmbedInteropTypes` to true.
-In this case the targets file is not used.
+Note that when using the `packages.config` reference format, adding references to the assemblies from the packages causes NuGet and Visual Studio to check for COM interop assemblies and set the `EmbedInteropTypes` to true in the project file.
+In this case the targets are overriden.

+Additionally, by default the [build assets do not flow transitively](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets).
+Packages authored this way, will work differently when they are a pulled as a transitive dependency from a project to project reference.
+The package consumer can allow them to flow by modifying the PrivateAssets default value.

 <a name="creating-the-package"></a>